laforge49/gemology/gems/facets/AttrsFacet.md

 # AttrFacet

-An AttrFacet holds a dict of attribute name/value pairs.
+An AttrsFacet holds a dict of attribute name/value pairs.
 The names are strings without whitespace.
 The values are python scalars (including multi-line strings), lists and dicts, recursively.